How do I protect my skin?

 What is the best type of sunscreen?

 In Australia we have very strict guidelines when it comes to sunscreen.
+Apply a broad-spectrum sunscreen with an SPF of at least 50+ every two hours and after swimming or exercise.
 The following points will help you ensure that you get the best possible protection:

 - Use the sunscreen with the highest possible SPF.
 This is currently SPF50+ in Australia.